Emergency medical services in South Africa: Rescue

 Technical Rescue services is for the most part provided by the local Fire Service of each municipality.
 However, due to the reduction in service, much of this has been taken over by volunteer organisations.
-Nationally, mountain rescue (Berg) is carried out by the Mountain Club of South Africa (MCSA), who work alongside the South African Air Force since the high altitude dictates the use of military specification helicopters.
-In the Western Cape, technical rescue mostly confined to the Cape Metro is carried out by Wilderness Search and Rescue, who work in conjunction with Cape Metro Ambulance and Red Cross Air Mercy Service.
-In Kwa Zulu Natal, Life response 24/7 assists with technical rescue and carries out the technical rescue needs in the province in conjunction with the South African Police Service Search and Rescue Division.
-Rescuetech also has access to its own fleet of aircraft, both fixed and rotary wing, for use in aerial searches and the transport of rescue crews to remote locations.
+Who work alongside the South African Air Force since the high altitude dictates the use of military specification helicopters.
+Carrying out the technical rescue needs in each province in conjunction with the South African Police Service Search and Rescue Division.

 Standards

 Training

 In South Africa there are currently 3 different levels of proficiency in Short course training: